A weeklong intensive Youth Defender Advocacy Program (YDAP) training

-The Youth Defender Advocacy Program (YDAP) is a youth defense trial advocacy curriculum developed to strengthen youth defense as a specialized practice and enhance the capacity of youth defenders to provide meaningful high-quality representation to their clients at every stage of the juvenile legal system.
+The Youth Defender Advocacy Program (YDAP) is a youth defense trial advocacy curriculum developed to strengthen youth defense as a specialized practice and enhance the capacity of youth defenders to provide meaningful, high-quality representation to their clients at every stage of the juvenile legal system.
 YDAP provides both substantive legal analysis and skills training.
 It was developed by the Gault Center, in collaboration with experts and leaders in the youth defense community from around the country, along with support from the John D. and Catherine T. MacArthur Foundation Models for Change Initiative.
-The curriculum threads adolescent development, racial justice, research and data in each lesson and is includes topics such as the role of the youth defense attorney, adolescent development, trial practice skills, as well as specialized issues such as defending against sex charges and transfer to adult court.
+The curriculum threads adolescent development, racial justice, research, and data in each lesson and includes general topics, such as the role of the youth defense attorney, adolescent development, and trial practice skills, as well as specialized issues, such as defending against sex charges and transfer to adult court.

-There is a fee to attend Summer Academy, in 2022 the fee was $200.
-This fee covers tuition for the weeklong program, is due at registration, and covers training materials, some meals, and CLE credit-approval.
+There is a modest fee to attend Summer Academy; it is due at registration, and covers training materials, some meals, and CLE credit approval.
 Participants are responsible for their own housing and travel expenses.
-Application and Admission to YDAP Summer Academy is limited to front-line defenders.
+Application and admission to YDAP Summer Academy is limited to front-line defenders.